 From Tokyo, take a limited express train from Kita-Senju or Asakusa bound for Akagi, and get off at Ashikagashi Station.
-There are also direct buses from Shinjuku to Ashikaga City.

 Ashikaga gave birth to a shogunate of the same name that dominated Japan 237 years from 1336 until 1573.
-Its leaders established strong relations with Korea, fostered new developments in the arts—including Noh drama, the tea ceremony, and flower arrangement—and fostered Zen Buddhism.
+Its leaders established strong relations with Korea, fostered new developments in the arts—including Noh drama, the tea ceremony, flower arrangement—and fostered Zen Buddhism.

 Bannaji Temple was once the home of the Ashikaga clan's founder, Ashikaga Yoshiyasu (1127-1157), and still retains the style of a warrior's residence, boasting a moat, a wall, and a four-gated layout.
 The temple's spacious grounds include a bell tower, library and other buildings.
 There are cherry trees all over the grounds, and a gingko tree that reportedly has been around for six centuries.

 The oldest school in the nation